edgedelta/docs/docs/configuration/filters.md

 ***

-## Step 3: Understand Filter Workflow
+## Step 3: Understand the Workflow for Filters and How to Filter For Specific Inputs, Processors, and Workflows

 After you define a filter, filters can be referred at different places in the YAML file:

-* Input filters apply right after the data ingestion from the input and before running workflows associated with the input.
+* Input filters apply right after the data ingestion from the input, but before running the workflows associated with the input.
-* Workflow filters apply before running processors within the workflow.
+* Workflow filters apply before running the processors within the workflow.
 * Processor filters apply before the processor runs, regardless of which workflow the processor is running within.

 ***

-## Learn How to Filter For Specific Inputs, Processors, and Workflows
+### Filter For Specific Inputs, Processors, and Workflows

 When you create a filter, you must add a name to describe the filter.
 This name will appear in the list of filters to select when you create an input, processor, or workflow.
 When multiple filters are provided, the names are applied in given order from top to bottom.

+***

+#### Inputs

 The following example displays a file **input** with **error** and **mask\_card** filters: